New Zealand Loyal: Enquires and investigations

-Three separate policies promised investigations into the Reserve Bank, the "Green Agenda", and the media.
+Three separate policies promised investigations into the Reserve Bank of New Zealand, the "Green Agenda", and the media.

 Health

 As a prominent anti-vaccination activist, Liz Gunn gave a health policy statement that opposed "covid kill shots" and repeated false claims about vaccines and autism.
 She called the government's response to the COVID-19 pandemic a "mini-holocaust".
 She promoted conspiracy theories about "big pharma" and the Federation of State Medical Boards.

 Gunn spoke in favour of pseudoscientific and alternative medicines and treatments including: